bitcoin-api/bitcoin-api-full-stack/README.md

 bitcoin-cli getblockcount
 ```

-The number derived from this bitcoin-cli command can be compared with the total number of blocks in the Bitcoin blockchain, also called the *block height*:
+The resulting number of this bitcoin-cli command can be compared with the total number of blocks in the Bitcoin blockchain, also called the *block height*:

 * [Page with Testnet Total Block Height](https://www.blockchain.com/btc-testnet/blocks)